FolloW12587/KeywordsSearcher/README.md

 Not all files are provided in the repository.

 #### Keywords list
-You should create file with list of keywords at directory `resources`.
+If you want to use keywords statistics search, you should create file with list of keywords at directory `resources`.
 Every keyword should be seperated with `\n` - new line symbol.
 Default file name is **keywords.csv** but you can change it in `settings.json`.

 #### Chromedriver
 You also should download **chromedriver** that suits to your system.